 - Compound type: Click to open Compound type drop-down menu, as shown in strong Figure 3.
 Choose from different line styles such as simple, double-ruled, etc.

 Figure 3: Compound type drop-down menu

 - Dash type: This option opens the Dash type drop-down menu (see Figure 4).
 Choose any of these options.

 - Cap type: This option allows you to choose between a square, round, or flat line end type, as shown in Figure 5.

 - Join type: This allows you to choose between round, bevel, and miter joins, as shown in Figure 6.

 Figure 6: Join type drop-down menu

-Figure 7 shows you the Begin type and End type drop-downs -- both of them has same options.
+- Figure 7 shows you the Begin type and End type drop-downs.
+Both of them have the same options.
 In both these drop-downs, you'll find options for 5 arrows, and a No Arrow option.

 Figure 7: Begin and End arrowhead types

-After choosing any of the 5 arrow styles, you can now choose from the nine different sizes in the Begin size or End size drop-downs.
-Figure 8 shows you the Begin and End size drop-down, both of them offers the same options.
+- After choosing any of the 5 arrow styles, you can now choose from the nine different sizes in the Begin size or End size drop-downs.
+Figure 8 shows you the Begin and End size drop-down, both of them offer the same options.